Tharun-VIT/Power-BI-Assignment-3/README.md

 ### 4. Explain PowerMap?

 Power Map feature comes with Power BI as well as Excel from Microsoft.
 It is a data 3D-visualization tool  that lets you map your data and plot more than a million rows of data visually on Bing maps in 3-D format.
 It is used to plot geo-spacial data in 3D mode.
 Based on a geographical location, the data can be highlighted.

+### 5. How powerBi eliminated the need to host SharePoint Server on premises?

+There has been a lot of buzz and questions around connecting your Office 365 tenant to data located on Premises.
+This is a common requirement and is now made possible with PowerBI.

+Connecting to your data source is made possible with the Data Management Gateway(DMG) The awesome part of the DMG is that is makes the connection outside the firewall.
+That means, no reverse proxies, custom web services or firewalls to deal with!

+Overall, there are few requirements and caveats that I encountered while setting up my demo environment.
+FYI, I set this up in under and hour, including the time is took to spin up a PowerBI trial.

+- The DMG must be installed on a non-SQL server in your on premises environment.
+I could not get anything to work on my SQL server so I am thinking this has to be done on a member server.
+- A new Gateway must be created via your bi admin center.
+- You must register the gateway with the on premises DMG client.
+- You can then store your credentials for the data sources on premises OR in the cloud.
+The benefit to storing the creds in the cloud is you can recover quicker from a system failure.

+### 6. Explain the updates done in Power Bi Service(power BI 2.0) as compared to older version ?

+- Admin & governance
+- Email subscriptions access via Admin API
+- Allow sharing links to include your changes to the report
+- Announcing Public Preview of Hybrid Tables in Power BI Premium
+- Deployment pipelines: assign a workspace to all pipeline stages